QualiSystems/devguide_source/_orchestration/8.1.0/the-oob-orchestration.md

 {% endhighlight %}

-Here is another implementation that shows loading of configuration for physical devices during the some application deployment:
+Here is another implementation that shows a scenario where some physical devices need to be loaded while few applications are deployed:

 {% highlight python %}
 from cloudshell.workflow.orchestration.sandbox import Sandbox